jmservera/airsonic-advanced/install/k8s/README.md

 # Passwordless MySQL in AKS with Workload Identities --DRAFT--

+In this guide we will go through the steps to set up a MySQL database in Azure Database for MySQL Flexible Server, and connect to it from an application running in an Azure Kubernetes Service (AKS) cluster, using the passwordless approach.
+This approach uses Azure Active Directory (AAD) authentication to connect to the database.

-Azure Database for MySQL has a really nice feature that allows you to use a Managed Identity to connect your Spring or Java application to your database, with minimal configuration changes and usually without any code change, just a few lines in your `pom.xml` file and a couple of lines in your `application.properties` file or in your `application.yml` file.
+With Azure Database for MySQL you can use a Managed Identity to connect your Spring or Java application to your database using a [passwordless connection][passwordless_mysql].
+You can achieve this with minimal configuration changes and usually without any code change, just a few lines in your `pom.xml` file and a couple of lines in your `application.properties` file or in your `application.yml` file.

 If you run your app in a Kubernetes cluster, you can use [Workload Identities][workload-identity] to connect to your database without having to store any credentials in your code or in your cluster.

+Let's use this two features to connect our application to our database without having to store any credentials in our code or in our cluster.

+![Airsonic app with no password in the JDBC config][airsonic_no_pwd]

 ## What will you need?